March 1, 2008

 You definitely don't want to be getting polymer clay in your food or food in your polymer clay.

-"Basic Tools You'll Need" Video Description: The full version of this tutorial is available in my Beads and Beading Membership Club.
-In this video I discuss the basic tools that you'll need to get started having fun with polymer clay.
-It's really quite easy and affordable to get yourself set up.
+The full version of the “Basic Tools You’ll Need“ preview video shown above, is included in my Polymer Clay Bead Making Fundamentals Course[SEE Video #7 of 39].
+In this video I discuss the basic tools that you’ll need to get started having fun with polymer clay.
+It’s really quite easy and affordable to get yourself set up quickly.

 Once you get to know me better, you'll see that I love my tools.
 The more the better!
 What are some of your favorites?